PDIS/transcript/2022-11-15-Meeting-with-CAP.md

 Now, if we don't have this real time open data published way before this interpellation, it would have become a zero sum game.
 Because we do publish that, the MPs have exactly the same data as we do.
 So Minister Chen said, "Legislator, teach us.
 You work with this very capable community.
 Teach us how to match the supply and demand better."
 MP Ann Kao did suggest better ways, such as preregistration.
 Within 24 hours, we started pre-registration and worked with convenience stores so as to be more fair to rural places.

-In essence, if we publish nonpersonal data in the flow of work, it not just alleviates the public servants from political fallout or damage.
+In essence, if we publish non-personal data in the flow of work, it not just alleviates the public servants from political fallout or damage.
 It also turns opposition into co-creation.

 ### Thomas Perez:
 If I could go back to this five million a day...I'm trying to quantify what you feel your success rate is.
 Is it 100 percent?
 Is it 80 percent?
 If you had to quantify your ability to respond defensively, how would you describe your success rate?

 ### Audrey Tang:
 My main metric is the time that these architectures buys us to respond.
-Just like a earthquake warning system, it's not measured by the amount of earthquakes prevented -- because when you have high precision equipment, you actually detect more earthquakes.
+Just like an earthquake warning system, it's not measured by the amount of earthquakes prevented -- because when you have high precision equipment, you actually detect more earthquakes.
 There's three felt earthquakes per day somewhere in Taiwan.

 The other are not felt, but recorded by the machines and the earthquake sensors.
 They are here because we can then inform our elevators, our escalators, and all the construction machinery during those 20 seconds to not cause damage.
 When we have better sensors, better machinery, we can increase the time to respond.